 When travelling in the USA you will see attempts to mitigate against these actions in the warning on the coffee cups of ‘caution hot’ and even on a hammer a note ‘not to be used on human flesh’ – product liability to an extreme!

 Over this section we will explore the various elements of Insurance in terms of impact on international trade and explain some of the terms that are commonly used.

-Main areas of insurance
+Main insurance options

 This cover protects you in the event that your product causes injury or damage to a person or their property.
 You could be liable to pay compensation in these circumstances even if you didn’t manufacture the product, and the costs can be severe.

 Types of insurance – Professional indemnity

 This insurance covers the cost of compensating clients for loss or damage resulting from negligent services or advice provided by a business or an individual.